 An alternative to the tooth coloured plastic filling is a ceramic filling.
-These although more expensive are longer lasting permanent alternative.
+Although these are more expensive, they are a longer lasting permanent alternative.
 Commonly placed over 2 appointments they, together with gold fillings are the gold standard filling material.
-Ceramic fillings are also called inlays and or inlays.
+Ceramic fillings are also called inlays or onlays.
 For more information on the pros and cons of resin vs ceramic read our blog article here.

 The earlier your dentist spots your tooth decay, the easier it’ll be to fill, as the cavity will be smaller.